best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 ## Keeping specific Jupyter notebook outputs

->  ℹ️ Currently (March 2020) there is no way to add tags and/or metadata to Google Colab notebooks.
-It's strongly
-> suggested that you download the Colab as a .ipynb file, and edit tags and/or metadata using Jupyter _before_
-> committing the code if you want to keep some outputs.

 It may be necessary or useful to keep certain output cells of a Jupyter notebook, for example charts or graphs visualising some set of data.
 To do this, according to the documentation for the [`nbstripout`][nbstripout] package,
 either: